ggcrunchy/corona-docs/markdown/api/library/graphics/newTexture.markdown

 * `"canvas"` &mdash; Creates a [TextureResource][api.type.TextureResource] object of type [TextureResourceCanvas][api.type.TextureResourceCanvas].
 This texture resource is an <nobr>in-memory</nobr> texture which can be modified by rendering display objects to it.

+* `"maskCanvas"` &mdash; Creates a [TextureResource][api.type.TextureResource] object of type [TextureResourceCanvas][api.type.TextureResourceCanvas].
+This texture resource is an <nobr>in-memory</nobr> texture which can be modified by rendering display objects to it, but intended for use as a mask: "red" pixel components are interpreted as white, the rest being ignored.
+The usual masking constraints apply.

 <div class="code-indent">

 ``````lua